Alex1304/botrino/website/docs/command-extension/subcommands.md

 ## Subcommand-only commands

 If you have a top-level command which can only be used via its subcommands, you can make the top-level command implement `ParentCommand` instead of `Command`.
-That interface extends `Command` so it's the same in terms of features, except that the `run()` method has a default implementation which simply throws an invalid syntax error, and the `subcommands()` method is made abstract so you are forced to implement it.
+That interface extends `Command` so it's the same in terms of features, except that the `run()` method has a default implementation which simply throws an invalid syntax error, and the `subcommands()` method is made abstract.

 ```java
 @Alias("top")